 With the right treatment, this condition usually goes away in several months.
 To speed up your recovery and rule out other injuries, you may want to see your doctor.

 There are a few options your doctor could try to ease your pain and reduce inflammation in your foot.
-She might even recommend you try a few therapies at the same time.
+They might even recommend you try a few therapies at the same time.
 These include:

 Steroid injection.
 If your pain is severe or doesn't respond to prescribed NSAIDs, you might want to think about getting a steroid injection.

 The steroid is injected into the most painful part of your plantar fascia.
 It may help ease your pain for about a month, But it will keep the inflammation down for even longer than that.

 Physical therapy.
 If medication, rest, and ice don't help enough, your doctor might recommend that you go to a physical therapist.